Winning in MEA’s perishables market: Fresh ingredients for food retail success

 All this indicates growing opportunities for food retailers across the region and especially within the Gulf Cooperation Council (GCC) countries of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates (UAE).

-Here, sales of perishable products benefit from consumers’ access to packaged F&B items on the back of ongoing trade expansion.
+Here, sales of perishable products benefit from consumers’ access to packaged food and beverage items on the back of ongoing trade expansion.

-The UAE and Saudi Arabia are currently the GCC’s leading importers of F&B products, with a combined import share of more than 82 percent.
+The UAE and Saudi Arabia are currently the GCC’s leading importers of food and beverage products, with a combined import share of more than 82 percent.

 Thanks to its well-developed tourism industry, the MEA region has also traditionally offered food retailers substantial opportunities in hotels, restaurants, and catering, as well as retail.